corda/bootcamp-cordapp/README.md

 during today's bootcamp.
 Our CorDapp will allow the issuance of tokens onto the ledger.

 We'll develop the CorDapp using a test-driven approach.
-At each stage, you'll know your CorDapp is working once it passes both sets of tests defined in `src/test/java/java_bootcamp`.
+At each stage, you'll know your CorDapp is working once it passes both sets of tests defined in `src/test/java/bootcamp`.

 ## Set up

-1. Download and install Oracle JDK 8 JVM (minimum supported version 8u131)
+1. Download and install a JDK 8 JVM (minimum supported version 8u131)
 2. Download and install IntelliJ Community Edition (supported versions 2017.x and 2018.x)
 3. Download the bootcamp-cordapp repository: